 Sunday my littlest pumpkin turned 6; and he had his first all-class party!
-It was really a drop-off type event at a gym, so all the parents came and went – except for me, Frank (my ex-husband), his new wife, and Lizzy (Papa’s ex-wife).
+It was really a drop-off type event at a gym, so all the parents came and went – except for me, John (my ex-husband), his new wife, and Lizzy (Papa’s ex-wife).

 And no. Surprisingly.
 Two years ago I could probably not have imagined a couple hours together with this group of people, spent so pleasantly discussing things like the impending birth of my ex-husbands new son with his new wife.

 But things do change.

 And healing actually happens, freedom happens; and grace makes even the impossible .. possible.
 Grace is not passive or benign; it actually has the power to change situations and breed new life.
 Especially with the added elements of time, and diligence to keep weeding our own hearts of parasitic sins like unforgiveness.

 Walking out grace in this unexpected life of ours has not been simple, and was never a one-time choice.
 It is still as regular a necessity in my world as exercise and hydration.
 But it is becoming easier; I am familiar with the cycles, the triggers, and the freedom that always comes on the other side.
 And I know now from my own actual experience, that it is always, always worth it.